Lewis-Barton/show-me-the-surf/README.md

 ---

-- Thank you to the tutor support that I have recieved when I have had difficulties.
+Thank you to the tutor support that I have recieved from code institute the discussions that were had with them helped diagnose the issues that I was having and explained what needed to be done to diagnose the issuse.
+I would also like to thank my friends and family for the feeback that has been provided on the site so that I am able to continue developing and improving as I go.

 [Back to Index](#index)